WWE Rumors: Update On Sting Possibly Going To AEW, Chris Jericho Drops Hint On ‘Dynamite’

 — Cody (@CodyRhodes) May 10, 2020

-Meltzer states that something has to be in the works if the rumors are so plentiful and with Sting watching AEW’s product.
+Meltzer stated that something has to be in the works since the rumors are so plentiful and Sting is watching AEW’s product.

 “If there was nothing to it, I’m sure they would say there’s nothing to it.
 So I think there’s something to it.
 If they already have a deal, they’re going to announce it on their terms because sometimes they’ll wait a couple of weeks.
 And if they don’t have a deal, it’s probably something they’re at least contemplating.”

-Absolutely no-one legitimately knows if Sting will appear for AEW anytime soon or even at Double or Nothing later this month.
-Even though nothing is locked in, Chris Jericho is certainly doing his best to fan the flames of speculation.
+No one truly knows if Sting will appear for AEW anytime soon, or even at Double or Nothing later this month.
+But even though nothing is locked in, Chris Jericho certainly did his best to fan the flames of speculation with his bat.

 Jericho continuing to carry a bat around … https://t.co/yKdUvHxFW6